github0null/eide-docs/docs/modules/project_settings.md

 - **In Builder**

-  It's used to determines the file name when generating build output files (like: `.elf`, `.hex`, `.bin` ...).
+  It's used to determine the file name when generating build output files (like: `.elf`, `.hex`, `.bin` ...).

   It's the value of env variable `${TargetName}`

 - **In UI**

-  It's used to determines the contents that some UI displays.
+  It's used to determine the contents that some UI displays.

 ### Output Folder Name